“How do I find a mental health professional who is right for me?” Help for Me (2021)

 What needs does your spouse have?
 Would they also benefit from meeting with this professional?

-It is OK and appropriate to ask questions like these when determining whether a mental health provider is right for you.
-You can ask these questions prior to making your first appointment.
+It is appropriate to ask questions like these when determining whether a mental health provider is right for you.
+You can ask these questions before you make your first appointment.
 Pay attention to your initial emotional response when you talk with the professional.
 Trust yourself and your judgment.
-Consider whether they seem to be a good fit for you, your needs, and your personality.
+Consider whether he or she seems to be a good fit for you, your needs, and your personality.

 Finally, take courage.
-Too often, we resist seeking the help we need due to the depth of our pornography problem and a lack of confidence that professional treatment can help when all else has not.
-As we seek the Lord’s guidance and strength, we can be led to take the steps toward healing that are right for us.
+As you seek the Lord’s guidance and strength, you can be led to take the steps toward healing that are right for you.